 I have already planned my airport outfit.
 Comfy but cute.
 Its all I could ask for.
 I also read that the window seat is the coldest seat which is what I picked.
 So my travel outfit includes a cardigan that is on the heavier side.

+I read that the higher elevation will cause dry skin and dehydration.
+Which means I need to drink a shit ton of water.
+My skin to be in peak condition.
 I will be having a self-care day next week to dye my hair because ya girl needs it.
 My hair has not been dyed in months… I am also going to repaint my nails and work on looking and feeling great.
-My skin to be in peak condition.
-I read that the higher elevation will cause dry skin and dehydration.

 10. Prep your house before you leave